phetsims/phet-info/doc/strings-i18n-yaml-fluent.md

 # Getting Started with YAML and Fluent

-1. We do not currently have a script that converts the legacy {{REPO}}-strings_en.json files to YAML.
-That is currently a manual process.
+1. To convert a legacy {{REPO}}-strings_en.json file to a YAML file, run `grunt create-yaml` from the sim directory, then use WebStorm autoformat to align the values.
+If you are creating a new sim, you can start with an empty {{REPO}}-strings_en.yaml file.
 2. For the YAML file, each value is either a constant, one of the legacy placeholders, or a Fluent pattern.
 3. Once the YAML file is created or edited, run `grunt modulify --targets=strings` to autogenerate the JSON file, and the corresponding {{REPO}}Fluent.ts file.